 If the accident was a result of a motor vehicle crash, the site must be investigated by an experienced attorney and an accident reconstructionist.
 Police reports and accident reports are gathered.
 If the collision involved a commercial truck, the trucking company must be contacted to both preserve and send us the information we need.
 That can include personnel records, log books, and the data from the truck’s “black box” that will give us an idea of the speed at which the truck was traveling and if there were any dangerous turns or braking.

 Depending on the type of injury or the manner of death that occurred, we will bring on experts to provide their insight into how the accident occurred and what could have caused it.
-The experts will be also asked to testify in depositions or in a courtroom to help solidify your claim that negligence caused your injury or the loss of a loved one.
+The experts will also be asked to testify in depositions or in a courtroom to help solidify your claim that negligence caused your injury or the loss of a loved one.

 How Much Is Your Personal Injury Case Worth?